Loss of Appetite in Kids – Causes and Remedies

 You can treat as well as prevent a loss of appetite with these tips-

-If your child can’t eat a lot at one go, split up three big meals into five to six small meals.
+If your child can’t eat a lot in one go, split up three big meals into five to six small meals.

-Serve vitamin-B rich fortified foods and whole-grain products enriched with iron, folic acid and other nutrients.
+Serve vitamin-B-rich fortified foods and whole-grain products enriched with iron, folic acid and other nutrients.
 Serve fruit bowls for dessert and vegetable soups for the finale.
-Parents can offer colourful and attractive dishes like beetroot halwa or gajar halwa as well stuffed paratha with carrot, cabbage, and capsicum.
+Parents can offer colourful and attractive dishes like beetroot halwa or gajar halwa as well as stuffed paratha with carrot, cabbage, and capsicum.
 They can make tikki or even make paneer or cheese vegetable stuffed pancakes.
-This way, parents can use different vegetables with lot of variety.
+This way, parents can use different vegetables with a lot of variety.

 Allow your child to eat just as much as he wants.
 Don’t compel him to take a second or third helping.